 We offer an open door policy where you are welcome any time to make an appointment to meet with either the class teacher or SENCO and discuss how your child is getting on.
 We can offer advice and practical ways that you can help your child at home.
 In school we will often set individualised targets and review progress each half term.
 We can use these targets to monitor pupils' progress academically against age expected levels and update or adjust the targets.
 This may involve breaking the target into smaller steps or using a different approach to ensure progress is made.
 Children may move off or on to the SEN register throughout the year.
-Reviews are held half termly.

 We believe that your child's education should be a partnership between parents and teachers, therefore we aim to keep communication channels open and communicate regularly, especially if your child has complex needs.

 If your child has complex SEND they may have an EHC Plan (Education Health Care Plan) which means that a formal Annual Review will take place to discuss your child's progress and a report will be written.
-Children on the SEN register will be offered a Termly Review with the SENCO.
+Children on the SEN register will be offered a Review with the SENCO in the Autumn & Summer term as well as the standard Parent /Teacher review meetings in the Autumn & Spring Term.